Top 10 Most Extreme Destinations in the World

 Would you dare to visit some of the most extreme destinations in the world?
 Check out this list to see if you are hard enough to brace some of the worlds most hostile and challenging environments.

-1. Hottest: Dallol, Ethiopia
+1. Hottest in the world: Dallol, Ethiopia

 This scorching hot town in the Afar Depression of Ethiopia holds the record for having the highest average annual temperature ever recorded with day time temperatures regularly reaching an average of 100 degrees!